Roller coaster: Etymology

 Steel Force (left) and Thunderhawk (right), two roller coasters at Dorney Park & Wildwater Kingdom in Allentown, Pennsylvania.
 Steel Force is the eighth longest steel roller coaster in the world.

 There are several explanations for the name roller coaster.
 It is said to have originated from an early American design where slides or ramps were fitted with rollers over which a sled would coast.
 This design was abandoned in favor of fitting the wheels to the sled or other vehicles, but the name endured.

 Another explanation is that the phrase originated from a ride located in a roller skating rink in Haverhill, Massachusetts, in 1887.
 A toboggan-like sled was raised to the top of a track which consisted of hundreds of rollers.
 This Roller Toboggan then took off down gently rolling hills to the floor.
 The inventors of this ride, Stephen E. Jackman and Byron B. Floyd, say they were the first to use the term "roller coaster".

-The term jet coaster is used for roller coasters in Japan, where such amusement park rides are very popular.
+The term jet coaster (ジェットコースター, jetto kōsutā) is used for roller coasters in Japan, where such amusement park rides are very popular.

 In many languages, including most Romance languages, the name refers to "Russian mountains".
-Conversely, in Russian, they are called "Американские горки" (Amerikanskiye gorki, "American hills").
+Conversely, in Russian, they are called "American hills" (Американские горки).
 In the Scandinavian languages, the roller coaster is referred as "mountain-and-valley railway".
 German has the word Achterbahn, stemming from Figur-8-Bahn, relating to the form of the number 8 (acht in German).
 This is similar to the Dutch Achtbaan, in which acht also means "eight".